 AngularJS Overview: Pros/Cons.

-- It facilitates the developer to create easily maintainable Single Page Application.
+- It facilitates the developer to create an easily maintainable single-page application.

 - AngularJS provides data binding capability to HTML thus providing immediate response to the user on the view when data changes and vice versa.

-- With Dependency Injection feature, the developer does not need to search for dependencies or make them yourself.
-It would be built and brought automatically, just by adding that parameter.
+- With the Dependency Injection feature, the developer does not need to search for dependencies or add them himself.
+The framework detects them automatically, just by adding a little info.

 - AngularJS provides reusable components.